Nationally-Ranked Cancer Program

-- Nationally-ranked cancer program.
-We are consistently ranked among the best cancer programs in the nation by U.S. News & World Report.
-In addition, as a National Cancer Institute-designated Comprehensive Cancer Center, our tracheal cancer team is recognized for exploring new treatment opportunities through ongoing clinical trials.
+As a National Cancer Institute-designated Comprehensive Cancer Center, we are recognized for exploring new treatment opportunities through ongoing clinical trials.
 We offer you the latest research discoveries before they are available elsewhere.

-- A comprehensive team.
-Our specialists, including otolaryngologists who are experts in head and neck surgery, medical, surgical and radiation oncologists, work together to ensure you receive the best possible care.
-Specially trained nurses, occupational therapists and speech pathologists help you recover and resume your daily activities.
+Our specialists -- including otolaryngologists who are experts in head-and-neck surgery as well as medical, surgical, and radiation oncologists -- work together to ensure you receive the best possible care.
+Specially trained nurses, occupational therapists, and speech pathologists help you recover and resume your daily activities.

-- Experienced radiologists.
-Our radiologists are specially trained to read images for tracheal cancer, and have experience based on doing just that on a regular basis.
-We use MRI and CT which produce superior quality images with lower doses of radiation exposure.
+Our radiologists are specially trained to read images for tracheal cancer and have experience based on doing just that on a regular basis.
+We use MRI and CT, which produce superior quality images with lower doses of radiation exposure.

-- Comforting environment.
-Our Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where patients - based on their treatment regimen - can receive chemotherapy outdoors.
+Our Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where patients -- depending on their treatment regimen -- can receive chemotherapy outdoors.